devanshkalra29/customer-platform/README.md

 - *Get All Customers*: Retrieves all customers from the database

 ### Monitoring with Datadog
 Customer Platform uses performance and usage metrics that are monitored using Datadog, which provides real-time observability and operational insights.
+A couple basic metrics that were added in this web service (currently) are when customers are created and deleted, as well as # of requests via dashboards.

 ### Kubernetes-Ready with Helm
 Deployment configurations are managed via Helm Charts, which helps simplify deployments across Kubernetes environments.